daelynum/daelynum/README.md

-## Hi there 👋 I'm a student in GeekBrains university and curently interesting and learning
+## Hi there 👋 I'm a student in GeekBrains university and curently interesting in
 **Back-end**

 ![Python](https://img.shields.io/badge/-Python-black?style=flat-square&logo=Python)